CDL Glossary

 TermHome Daily

-Driving work designed for the driver to return home after each shift, often local delivery, shuttle, waste, bus, construction, or port work.
+Driving jobs where you go home after every shift.
+Often local delivery, shuttle, trash, bus, construction, or port work.

 TermHazMat Endorsement